For College of Medicine and Edelstone help

 WARNING – if you don’t get an automated response very quickly, and then a personalized message back from us within a day or so, something might be set up wrong – check your spam filters, and if it’s not there, see us for help! (that’s why I ask you to send us a note…)

-Log in to UIC’s Blackboard at http://blackboard.uic.edu - under My Courses you should see sites for your courses, M1 Resources, and Class of 2020 Orientation.
-NOTE!
-You will not have access to your course Blackboard sites until you register for classes and the faculty have set the site up to be available.
-Do not panic, it can take a few days after you register to show up, and if the Course Director hasn't yet put the course site up it won't be visible.
-They may not make their courses available until right when classes start.
-If you think you are missing a Blackboard site you should be enrolled in, please let us know: OSA manages the M1 and Orientation sites and each Course Director manages their own course sites.
-Now is the time to explore what’s there and make sure you have everything your course directors have said is there for you.
+Log in to UIC’s Blackboard at https://uic.blackboard.com – under My Courses you should see sites for the Med School Curriculum’s Block 0 Prematriculation material, M1 Resources, and Class of 2021 Orientation.
+If the Block Director hasn’t yet put the course material up it won’t be visible.
+They may not make their Block’s material available until right when classes for that Block start.
+If you think you are missing a Blackboard site you should be enrolled in, please let us know: OSA manages the M1 and Orientation sites and each Block Director manages their own course material.

 If you can’t log in, you may need to create a Blackboard Account.
 From the ACCC accounts portal, http://accountportal.accc.uic.edu/ choose Open an ACCC Account.
 You will log in and be presented a list of accounts for which you are eligible.